Jahnosch/GenePS/README.md

 refinement step can be omitted with the --quick flag.
 It will speed up the run dramatically but often on the costs of accuracy.

 frag: Activates a fragmentation filter.
 Default off.
 If on, every protein predicted by exonerate will have to be within a certain sequence length range in order to pass the filter of GenePS.
-Prediction outside this length range will be considered as fragmented predictions.
+Predictions outside this length range will be considered as fragmented predictions.
 The lenght range was computed during model building and is stored in the .GenePS file.

 --keep: keeps intermediate results file.
 Blast files, merged HSP files and exonerate intermediate files.